Aaryan-Ajith-Dev/BAQC-Nonlinear-Oscillator/README.md

-# Quantum Simulation: Wigner Function and Bifurcation Plots
+# BAQC-Nonlinear-Oscillator

 ## Overview
 This project simulates the evolution of a quantum harmonic oscillator using the QuTiP library and performs a bifurcation analysis using a system of coupled differential equations.
-The simulation is based on two parts:

 1. **Wigner Function Evolution**: Visualizes the evolution of a quantum system using Wigner functions.
 2. **Bifurcation Plot**: Uses the RK4 method to simulate and plot bifurcation diagrams for a time-dependent system.

-### Features:
-- **Quantum Harmonic Oscillator**: Time evolution under a non-linear Hamiltonian.
-- **Bifurcation Plot**: Tracks bifurcation behavior using a Lorenz-like system.
+3. **Simulation (Collaborative)**: Uses QuTip to solve the Ising problem via adiabatic evolution.

 ## Requirements
 - Python 3.x